myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

  .. image:: /Images/Create_New_Post.png
   :alt: Selecting the topic for a new post on the Discussion page

-You then provide a descriptive title and the text for your post.
+You then provide the descriptive title and text for your post.

 Add a Response or Comment
 **************************

-To participate in an ongoing discussion, you can add a response to the initial post or you can add a comment about a response.
+To participate in an ongoing discussion, you can either reply to the initial post in a response or comment about a response.

+.. note:: Before you add a response or a comment, take the time to

+To respond to a post, view the post.
+Immediately below the post, and above any existing responses to it, click **Add A Response**.
+You enter

+.. images to come

 .. _Keep Up with New Activity: